NyaaCat/WorldLink/README.md

 | `/worldlink unlink world2 n:world3_nether` | `worldlink.unlink` | Unlink nether or the end world from a specific overworld.
 Requires at least `n` or `e` argument |

 The plugin uses PaperSpigot API to allow mobs go through nether portals.
+If a world does not have nether or the end world linked, the portal will do nothing.

 # License